dhartushar/Blogging/README.md

 # Blogging
-Developig a common blogging site for businesses
+Developing a common blogging site for businesses